Dongnamu/Individual_Project/README.md

 # A Multi-Target Prototype Exercise Tracker for the Gym Environment
 ## Introduction
 Aim of this project is to propose a new concept of exercise tracking by using an off-the-shelf camera to track individuals, recognise exercises and count repetitions in the gym environment.
+This project is done for the dissertation during Year 3 of Computer Science undergraduate course at University of Bristol.

 ## Methods
 ### Person Identification